Phileosopher/commonplace/fun-pets.md

 - Mutts have better personalities, a longer lifespan, and a happier life, and they're [much more affordable to get](money-4_spending.md).

 Reptiles are often higher-maintenance (with heat lamps and glass containers), and sometimes carry unique diseases.

+If you want to, you can befriend crows:

+1. Aim for crows that have been in urban or suburban areas, which are more friendly to people than rural crows.
+2. Give them food, such as peanuts in the shell.
+They're omnivores, so they can eat what we eat.
+   - Avoid watching them or the food you've offered, and walk away from it to show them that you don't mean any harm.
+   - Once they're familiar with you, you'll be more free to vary your behavior around them.
+3. Feed them regularly until they come to recognize you.
+   - They are very good at detecting your gait, face, and even your car's engine sound.
+4. Consistently feed them every time, which trains them to be familiar with you.
+   - When they have fledglings, they will be less responsive, but will revert to their familiar pattern once the fledgling has grown at least a few weeks.
+5. If you want to, talk with them. you can also try saying something specific every time you're about to bring food out.

 ## Make what you can for your pet